singing lessons in house

 The Nitty Gritty

-Lessons are normally an hour long and the fee is £60.
-I teach at my home in Kippen where I have a large studio with new Yamaha C5 grand piano.
-Kippen is in central Scotland, 10 miles from Stirling, and is very easily reached by car.
-On public transport there are hourly buses from Glasgow to Kippen via Balfron or you take the train to Stirling and then a short bus ride to Kippen (20 mins).
-The bus station and train station are next door to each other.
 Late cancellations within 24 hours of the lesson must be paid for.
 For students between the ages of 13 – 18, with less developed voices, lessons are normally 45 minutes approximately every 2 weeks and the charge is £30.
 Again late cancellations must be paid for.

 Vocal Health, Vocal Rehabilitation and Special Needs

-Over the years I have learned a lot about teaching students with dyslexia, dyspraxia, physical disabilities and other special needs.
+Over the years I have learned a lot about teaching students with dyslexia, dyspraxia, ADHD, physical disabilities mental health challenges and other special needs.
 I have come to love these challenges and the immense rewards that accompany them when a student blossoms and flourishes in ways that neither they, nor I, thought possible.
 Sadly, some singers have walked into my studio either burnt out or with nodules and I have been entrusted with the awesome and sensitive task of rebuilding several damaged voices.
 In these circumstances I have been acutely aware of the huge amount of trust invested in me by these students who come in a very vulnerable state and I have felt the responsibility hugely.
 Although often daunting, this painstaking process of diagnosis and rehabilitation is hugely rewarding when one sees these damaged voices (and often damaged people!) return to good vocal health and confidence and, in some circumstances, begin a very successful singing career.
 Again in situations like these there is no substitute for taking things slowly.